 MLD is an acronym for Metachromatic Leukodystrophy.
-MLD is an autosomal recessive genetic disorder which at the moment has no cure.
-MLD is directly caused by a deficiency of the enzyme Arylsulfatase-A. Without this enzyme sulfatides build up, eventually destroying the myelin sheath of the nervous system.
+MLD is an autosomal recessive genetic disorder and is directly caused by a deficiency of the enzyme Arylsulfatase-A. Without this enzyme sulfatides build up, eventually destroying the myelin sheath of the nervous system.
 The myelin sheath is a fatty covering that protects nerve fibres.
 Without it, the nerves in the brain and the peripheral nerves cease to function properly.
+At the moment the only treatment approved by the NHS is Gene Therapy, but this is not available for all forms of MLD.